pivotal-cf/bosh-creds-resource/README.md

 ## Concourse Resource for BOSH Credentials

-This resource connects to Ops Manager and obtains the bosh credentials.
+This resource connects to Ops Manager and obtains BOSH credentials.

 ### How to use it?